Key Points

 The world of data consists of things that you measure, and things that you count.
 The terms attribute data and discrete data are similar but distinct enough to warrant a closer look.
-Let’s explore the differences so you will have a better understanding about attribute data, how to use it, what the advantages and disadvantages there might be, and some best practices in collecting and analyzing that type of data.
+Let’s explore the differences so you will have a better understanding of attribute data, how to use it, what the advantages and disadvantages there might be, and some best practices in collecting and analyzing that type of data.

 In the world of data, there are things we measure and things we count.
 Data that we derive from measuring things is called continuous data.
 A good definition of continuous data is that it is measurable by some measuring device (e.g., stopwatch, scale, tape measure), it can take on any value across a continuum of possible values, and it can be logically subdivided.
-For example, your height can be measured with a tape measure, it can take on any value between a continuum of possible values, and it can be logically subdivided into feet, inches, one-quarter inches, one-eighth inches, etc. Continuous data is valued because of the precision allowed by the logical subdivision of values.

 Discrete or attribute data are things that can be counted.
 Discrete data can be further refined into discrete numeric data and discrete attribute data.
-Examples of discrete numeric data might be: the number of errors on your invoice, the number of rejected parts on your manufacturing line, and the number of people on hold waiting for your customer service rep to pick up the phone.
+Examples of discrete numeric data might be the number of errors on your invoice, the number of rejected parts on your manufacturing line, and the number of people on hold waiting for your customer service rep to pick up the phone.

 Discrete attribute data is a little different.
 This type of data will assign a numeric value to some qualitative characteristic.
 If these qualitative characteristics have a logical order, we can refer to them as discrete ordinal data.
 A classic example is the Likert scale.
 Here we can order some attributes such as: Strongly agree, Moderately agree, Neutral, Moderately disagree, and Strongly disagree.
-In our survey we would assign a numeric value to them such as 5, 4, 3, 2, or 1.
+In our survey, we would assign a numeric value to them such as 5, 4, 3, 2, or 1.
 We can then count the number in each category.

 We can also have some discrete attribute data that is not ordered.
-For example, we can define our attributes in terms of types of product.
+For example, we can define our attributes in terms of types of products.
 A glass company may categorize its products as laminated glass, tempered glass, insulated glass, and coated glass.
 There is no logical order or preference, they are just different.
 I can assign a numerical code to them and can even count the number of each.

 While it may seem it is easier to understand and apply, attribute data has many drawbacks that detract from its usefulness.